 It’s often true that creative minds tend to wander.
-We’ve learned from our own experience, as well as that of many successful creators, that it’s the daily habits of successful people that make all the difference for them.
+We’ve learned from our own experience, as well as that of many successful creators, that it’s the daily habits of successful people that make all the difference in progress and accomplishment.

-More often than not, creatives resist constraints and schedules with a preference for free-flowing.
+More often than not, creators resist constraints and schedules with a preference for free-flowing spontaneity.
 We can certainly relate to that.
-However, most success stories are based on the structure of daily habits and routines that compound over time.
+However, most success stories are based on the structure of daily habits and routines that compound positively over time.

 Table of Contents: